hanabi/hanabi.github.io/misc/2-player.md

 ### Scream Discard Modification

 - In non-2-player games, *Scream Discards* are only to be used as a last-resort.
 For example, you are **not** allowed to *Scream Discard* to *Chop Move* a non-critical one-away 3.
 This is because there is always a risk of discarding a critical card by accident.
 - However, this logic does not apply to 2-player games.
-In a 2-player game, the other player will typically always keep your chop save.
+In a 2-player game, the other player will typically always keep your chop safe.
 - Thus, in 2-player games, you can *Scream Discard Chop Move* a non-critical but-still-useful card if you want.

 ### Double Discard Save Stalls